RemiHelleboid/UltimateEPM/README.md

 ### Band structure plot over a __path of high symmetry points__

 To plot the band structure over a path $LKW \Gamma XWL \Gamma K$ for a given materials, use:
-`./apps/EmpiricalPseudoPotentialMain -m Si -b 16 -N 2000 -n 10 -r output_dir -j 4 -p LGXWKULWXKG -P`
+`./apps/EmpiricalPseudoPotentialMain -m Si -b 16 -N 2000 -n 10 -r output_dir -j 4 -p LGXWKULWXKG -C -P`
 * The `-m Si` sets the __material__ on which the band structure is computed to Silicon.
 * The `-b 16` option means to compute and export __16 bands__.
 * The `-N 2000` option means that the path will be __discretized in 2000 points__.
 * The `-n 10` option specifies the __number of nearest neighbors__ used to compute the band structure.
+* The `-C` option means that the __nonlocal corrections__ are used.
 * The `-r output_dir` means that the results of the computation will be __stored in the output_dir directory__ (it is created if it does not exist yet).
 * The `-j 4` option requires the computation to be run with __parallelization on 4 CPUs.__
 * The `-p LGXWKULWXKG ` option specifies the __path__ on which the band structure must be computed.
 G stands for $\Gamma$.